ostyn/aurelia-resources/README.md

-# aurelia-blogs
+# aurelia-resources
-All of the useful Aurelia blogs we can find
+All of the useful Aurelia resources we can find

 * http://blog.durandal.io/
 * http://eisenbergeffect.bluespire.com/